Stable recovery of a non-compactly supported coefficient of a Schr\"odinger equation on an infinite waveguide: Construction of particular solutions

 Then we have the following lemma proved in \cite{25}. \begin{lemma}[Lemma 2.4, \cite{25}] For every $\rho>1$ there exists a bounded operator $E_{\rho} : L^{2}(\Omega) \rightarrow L^{2}(\Omega)$ such that

-and with $C>0$ depending only on $\Omega$. \end{lemma} Armed with this lemma we are know in position to complete the proof of Proposition \ref{thm1}. \begin{proof}[Proof of Proposition $\ref{thm1}$] First, we notice that On the other hand, we have Then, we get
+and with $C>0$ depending only on $\Omega$. \end{lemma} Armed with this lemma we are know in position to complete the proof of Proposition \ref{thm1}. \begin{proof}[Proof of Proposition $\ref{thm1}$] First, we notice that On the other hand, one can check that